Postmodern architecture images, PoMo architects designs, Property proposals news, Houses

 We cover completed Postmodern buildings and architectural exhibitions.

-Major PoMo buildings include the AT+T tower in New York City by Johnson/Burgee, the Clore Gallery and the Number 1 Poultry both by James Stirling Michael Wilford, and Atlantis Condominium in Miami by Arquitectonica.
+Major PoMo buildings include the AT+T tower in New York City by architects Johnson/Burgee, the Clore Gallery and the Number 1 Poultry both by James Stirling Michael Wilford, and the Atlantis Condominium in Miami by Arquitectonica.

 Postmodern Architecture